+On average, honeymoons last between 7 to 10 days.
+While some newlyweds may decide to extend their honeymoon to two weeks and beyond, others might decide to skip their honeymoon celebration altogether.
+It all depends on the couple’s vacation time, budget, and destination.
 In reality, there is no one-size-fits-all answer to that question, because honeymoons are as unique as the couples who plan them.
 Maybe your dream is a month spent backpacking through Europe, or perhaps a quiet weekend retreat in the mountains is more your style.
 If you’re having a tough time figuring out your ideal honeymoon duration, we have some tips for you.

 Honeymoons are primarily designed for you to spend uninterrupted quality time together, focusing on making memories as newlyweds and enjoying each other’s company.
 For that reason, the length of your honeymoon doesn’t really matter, as long as you’re disconnecting from the rest of the world.
 However, another important role of the honeymoon is to help you relax after what may have been over a year’s worth of wedding planning.
 Considering this, think about how long it usually takes you to feel relaxed on vacation.
 For you, maybe that’s a few days, a week, a month, or even longer.
 Once you have an estimate, discuss the same question with your partner to figure out how long you both need to unwind and de-stress after the big event.
 This gives you a starting point, or goal length, to consider while you continue your planning.